It’s Only a Job

 “He likes to drink in peace,” the big bartender said.

-Waverly slinked away from Clarke and the bartender.
-Although he liked to put on that he was a tough guy, a crook that ran with a tough burglary crew, he was in fact cowardly.
+Waverly slinked away from Clarke and his friends.
+Although Waverly liked to put on that he was a tough guy, a crook that ran with a tough burglary crew, he was in fact a coward - and true to his nickname - a weasel.

-Later that evening, he sat in another bar with his crew and told the crew leader, Denny Ryan, that he had lined up a perfect score.
+Later that evening, Waverly sat in another bar down on Second Street in South Philly with his crew and told the crew leader, Denny Ryan, that he had lined up a perfect score.
 Ryan, a genuine tough and violent criminal, didn’t think much of Waverly and only half-listened as his least-valued crew member prattle on.

 “I know this guy, a night watchman at a warehouse with all sorts of electronics,’ Waverly explained.
 “We won’t have to disable the alarms or even break in.
 This guy will turn off the alarms and open the door for us.
 Hell, he’ll even give us the keys to a truck we can use to haul the shit away.”